bitcraze/bitcraze-website/src/products/motion-capture-marker-deck.md

 {% row_text %}

-The {% poplink motion-capture-marker-deck %} makes it easy to attach reflective markers to a Crazyflie for tracking in a motion capture system.
+The {% poplink motion-capture-marker-deck %} makes it easy to attach reflective markers to a Crazyflie<sup>®</sup> for tracking in a motion capture system.
 The markers are tracked by cameras in the motion capture system and the system uses the information to calculate the current position of the Crazyflie.
 The position can be used for precise measurements or can be fed back to the Crazyflie for autonomous flight.